vippsas/vipps-developers/settlements/README.md

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).

-A Vipps merchant normally receives daily settlements.
-This can be changed to weekly, monthly settlements.
-See [the FAQ](https://www.vipps.no/sporsmal#bedriftspm) for more details.

 # Frequency

 Vipps merchants can select daily, weekly or monthly settlement frequency by logging in with BankID on